jolivain/trusted-firmware-a/docs/design/cpu-specific-build-macros.rst

 -  ``ERRATA_N2_2067956``: This applies errata 2067956 workaround to Neoverse-N2
    CPU.
 This needs to be enabled only for revision r0p0 of the CPU.

+-  ``ERRATA_N2_2025414``: This applies errata 2025414 workaround to Neoverse-N2
+   CPU.
+This needs to be enabled only for revision r0p0 of the CPU.

 DSU Errata Workarounds
 ----------------------